duosecurity/duo_log_sync/README.md

 ##### Logging

-- Logging directory can be specified in `config.yml`.
+- Logging filepath can be specified in `config.yml`.
 By default, logs will be stored under /tmp/ folder with name `duologsync.log`

 ---